codelingo/docs/docs/clql.md

     name: “String”
 ```

-Be careful to place the negation on the right fact/property - this similar query finds all methods with a method that is not called string:
+The placement of the negation operator has a significant effect on the query's meaning - this similar query finds all methods with a method that is not called String:

 ```
 <cs.class: